 Every widowed mother wishes to feed her children.
 Donate Iftar and Suhoor food parcels for Ramadan

 Every widowed mother wishes to feed her children.
-Donate Iftar and Suhoor food parcels for Ramadan.
+Donate food parcels for Ramadan.
 For hundreds of thousands of orphan and widowed families who have lost the breadwinner of their house, either in an accident, to sickness or a disease, or as a result of conflict, our food parcel becomes their lifeline.

 If it wasn’t bad enough dealing with the loss of a loved one, widows are illtreated, often abused and taken advantage of, and because of their status their children are also subjected to the same treatment.
 Without an income or any financial support, widowed women are unable to feed their orphan children.

 For just £30 you can feed a family of five for an entire month, that’s less than your average weekly food bill.

 Orphans in Need relies on your generosity to provide food parcels to widows and orphans to help relieve some of their hardships.
 We deliver support to 15 of the most impoverished countries in the world including Somalia, Kenya, Afghanistan, Kashmir and Sri Lanka.
 Last year, your donations meant we were able to provide over 8 million meals to needy widows and orphans, and with your help we aim to provide 10 million meals this year.

 The pandemic has doubled the amount of people suffering from acute hunger, that’s 272 million people, and until it is safe for our orphans and widows, we will be continuing to give hygiene kits with every food parcel donated.